jg-digital-media/block_editing_example/readme.md

 ## Overview

 I've taken the post list out again for now.
 The code is available in this Readme document.
-Every time I think I'm getting somewhere with Full Site editing in WordPress another spanner seems to be thrown in the works.
+The repository is currently set up for manual template parts with `.html` templates.
+But you can easily change this when you install the theme to your own WordPress project.

-So for now I've added the basics so little or no content is drawn from the template part files but the areas used insteasd are added from the Site Editor.
+So for now I've added the basics so little or no content is drawn from the template part files but the areas used instead are added from the Site Editor.

 You can clone this repository to your own system and the files should help you get started with your own project.

+This is a whole new way of developing Websites with WordPress and it has made its way into WordPress course in `5.8` and beyond so there's always going to be a bit of a learning curve.
+However the notes below should stand you in good stead.

 ## Theme Setup Instructions.